pokealarm/pokealarm/docs/configuration/server-settings.md

 #debug                          # Enable debug logging (default='False)
 #quiet                          # Disable output to stdin/stdout.
 #log-lvl: 3                     # Verbosity of the main logger (default=3)
-#log-file: logs/pokealarm.log   # File path of the main logger (default='logs/pokealam.log')
+#log-file: logs/pokealarm.log   # File path of the main logger (default='logs/pokealam.log').
+None to disable logging to file.
 #log-size: 100                  # Maximum size in mb of a log before rollover.
 #log-ct: 5                      # Maximum number of logs to keep.